prvdmwrong/prvdmwrong/docs/tutorials/installation.md

         $ wally install
         ```

-        This will install Oh My Prvd under the `Packages` directory, which is
+        This will install Prvd 'M Wrong under the `Packages` directory, which is
         usually located in `ReplicatedStorage`:

         ```Lua